741 Colonel Ledyard Highway

 had a Meeting with Southeastern Connecticut Council of Governments (SCCOG) to

-discuss a new Local Transportation Capital Improvement Program (LoTCIP) Grant
+a new Local Transportation Capital Improvement Program (LoTCIP) Grant

 Application to seek funding to replace one of the bridges located on Lantern Hill

-Road that was not rated high.
-He stated this was a Pre-Application to see if the
+Road that did not have a high/good rating.
+He stated this was a Pre-Application

-Project was eligible for the LoTCIP Funding.
-He stated if today’s meeting was
+meeting to see if the Project was eligible to receive the LoTCIP Funding.
+He stated if

-Lantern Hill Road Bridges and that he asked that Bridges be engineered to bear
+Bridges be engineered to bear 50-tons.

 Councilor Ryan questioned whether the $1.2 million would pay for Ledyard’s share